|

 goods and is prepared on short notice to assist in the last and rites

 of mortality.
-His promptness, industry and diligence are so well
+His promptness, industry and diligence are so

 known that to be "as busy as Red Richart" has passed into a proverb.